 The ESP web framework is a high performance, Model/View/Controller web framework.
 It uses the "C" language embedded in HTML web pages and for Controllers.
 It provides an application generator, templating and layout engine, a Model/View/Controller framework, extensive caching, and a library of Ajax view controls.
 It is blazing fast via the use of "C" and caching of compiled web pages and rendered HTML.

 PHP is a widely-used general-purpose scripting language that is especially suited for Web development and can be embedded into HTML.
-Appweb provides a fast, in-memory handler for the PHP web framework.
+Appweb provides a FastCGI handler for the efficient hosting of the PHP web framework.

 Appweb provides a suite of measures designed to increase the security of your web server: